Supplement

 Dux is another term employed by Latin-writers in lieu of the vernacular title ‘earl’.

-The Anglo-Saxon Chronicle and Florence of Worcester, who provides extra detail, report Uhtred’s death s.a.
+The Anglo-Saxon Chronicle and Florence of Worcester report Uhtred’s murder s.a.
 1016 before Æthelred’s death (23rd April), but De Obsessione Dunelmi, though mentioning no dates, places it after Æthelred’s death.[*]

 William F. Skene and Edward A. Freeman both accept that Uhtred was killed in 1016, and assume that it was Uhtred’s brother, Eadwulf Cudel, who was defeated at Carham in 1018.